 To give investment advice, financial advisors are required to pass a test.
 Ask your advisor about their licenses, tests, and credentials.
 Financial advisors tests include the Series 7, and Series 66 or Series 65.
 Some advisors go a step further and become a Certified Financial Planner, or CFP.
-Regardless, how may initials they have behind there title is not the real issue, but should be taken into consideration.
-The real issue is asking to talk to some of there other clients.
+Regardless, how many initials they have behind their title is not the real issue, but should be taken into consideration?
+The real issue is asking to talk to some of their other clients.

 6. Not Understanding How They are Paid

-7. Trying to Hire an Financial Advisor on Your Own
+7. Trying to Hire a Financial Advisor on Your Own

 Chances are, there are several highly qualified financial advisors in your town.
 However, it can seem daunting to choose one.
-There are no-cost tool available that make it easy to find the right financial advisor for you.
+There is a no-cost tool available that makes it easy to find the right financial advisor for you.
 Now you can get matched with up to three local fiduciary investment advisors that have been rigorously screened for regulatory disclosures and to confirm their licenses.
 The entire matching process takes just a few minutes.

-If you are a regular reader of the Save Your Bucks website then there is a great possibility that you take responsibility for you own financial education and future, that is why you are here, right?
+If you are a regular reader of the Save Your Bucks website then there is a great possibility that you take responsibility for your financial education and future, that is why you are here, right?